tox999/PriceUndercutter/README.md

 # Price Undercutter
+Disclaimer: This is work in progress and unpolished, quickly made to be quickly used - not a fancy beutiful code :D

 How it works: When you start the app it automatically monitoring your C:\users\%username%\Documents\EVE\logs\Marketlogs checking for a most recent file.
 App loads the exported file and find the top price for the selected order type (sell/buy) and copies that price to your system clipboard.